This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - While shredding the meat, remove and discard any fat.
 Some cuts of pork can have a fat cap, which can be removed before cooking.
 But once cooked, the fat cap can be extremely easy to remove and separate from the meat.

-Shoulder and butt pork roasts both benefits from a long cooking time.
+Shoulder and butt pork roasts both benefit from a long cooking time.
 These cuts of meat are tough, with a higher ratio of fat that needs a long time to break down.

-Yes, you could use a cast iron skillet (or something else substantially heavy) and crush the fennel seed on a wood cutting board.
+Yes, you could use a cast-iron skillet (or something else substantially heavy) and crush the fennel seed on a wooden cutting board.
 A spice ground can also be used to achieve the same result.

 When purchasing a roast, the weight will vary and could be larger or smaller.
-The leftover meat will be perfect for leftover sandwiches, made in soup, enchiladas, or frozen for future use.
+The leftover meat will be perfect for leftover sandwiches, made into soup, enchiladas, or frozen for future use.

 Leafy greens that are smaller-sized work well on the sandwiches.
 Arugula or a mix of small leaves works well.